go-faster/oteldb/docs/logs.md

 This will allow filtering by this labels in Grafana UI by clicking on it.

-Log line search: everywhere except resource attributes and scope.
+Log line search: only in body field.
 Special case for traceID and spanID with additional search in traceID and spanID fields.

 Labels extraction: handle first `| json |` explicitly, offloading to underlying log storage